artur-ciocanu/launch.en/help/extension-dev/turbine.md

 Returns the settings object that was last saved from the [extension configuration](./configuration.md) view.

 Please note that values within the returned settings objects may be coming from data elements.
 Because of this, calling `getExtensionSettings()` at different times may yield different results if the values of the data elements have changed.
-To get the most up-to-date values, please wait until as late as possible before calling `getExtensionSettings()`.
+To get the most up-to-date values, please wait as long as possible before calling `getExtensionSettings()`.

 ### [!DNL getHostedLibFileUrl] {#get-hosted-lib-file}